keewon/keewon.github.io/_posts/2013-02-15-tsung-tips.markdown

 categories: work erlang
 ---

-If you want to load test of XMPP server, there are not many ready-made choices.
+If you want to do load test on XMPP server, there are not many ready-made choices.
 [Tsung](http://tsung.erlang-projects.org) is one of them, which is well maintained.

 But Tsung is not easy to use.